ghc-proposals/ghc-proposals/proposals/0000-th-quotes-as-patterns.rst

 -----------------------

 The banned binding constructs are precisely those which would need ``newName`` in expression position.
-The relaxation of the expression position rules is supposed to make those restrictions more familiar to the reader.
+Through this, the optional propoposed relaxation of the expression position rules is supposed to make those restrictions more familiar to the programmer.
+Specifically, by distinguishing the same subset of quotes in two ways (they're the only ones allowed in pattern position, they get a more general type in expresssion position), we give programmers two different ways to learn the difference between them and quotes in general.

 Costs and Drawbacks
 -------------------